sapegin/washingcode-book/manuscript/book.md

 }
 ```

 It’s not slow anymore.
-And there are other examples, when engines optimize for simpler code patterns and make a manual optimization unnecessary.
-In any case, you should measure performance to know what to optimize, and to know if your changes really make code faster in all important browsers and environments.
+And there are other examples where engines optimize for simpler code patterns and make manual optimization unnecessary.
+In any case, you should measure performance to know what to optimize, and whether your changes really make code faster in all important browsers and environments.

 ---